skyx20/cambridge_api/README.md

 ### To-do:

-- [ ] Add support for Audio pronunciation and IPA
+- [x] Add support for Audio pronunciation and IPA
 - [ ] Add support for translations
+- [ ] Add support for related words

 ### Known Issues